 What Temperature to Smoke Pork Crown At?

-My Favourite Wood Chips for Pork
+My Favorite Wood Chips for Pork

-How To Store Leftover Pork Crown Roast
+How To Store Leftover and Reheat

 If you have leftovers, wrap them in aluminum foil and store them in an airtight container in the fridge for 3-5 days.

-You can alternatively store your leftover pork belly in a vacuum-sealed bag in the freezer for up to 3 months, using it as a quick dinner that you can re-heat at any time.
+You can alternatively store your leftover pork belly in a vacuum-sealed bag in the freezer for up to 3 months, using it as a quick dinner that you can reheat at any time.

 📌 Did you try this recipe?